-First Aid kits for minor injuries are available for use in all Lower School classrooms and staff room, the DT building, Fives Building and Upper School buildings (see Appendix 2).
+First Aid kits for minor injuries are available for use in all Lower School classrooms and staff room, the DT building, Fives Building and Upper School buildings (Appendix 2).

-The Head, Director of Finance & Operations and SLT will ensure that there is an adequate number of qualified paediatric first aid qualification.
+The Head, Director of Finance & Operations and SLT will ensure that there is an adequate number of staff who are qualified and hold a paediatric first aid qualification.